butfirstchai.com

 Date paste: You can use any kind of soft dates like sukary, mabroom, mejdool, etc. instead of the date paste.
 You will need a cup of tightly packed pitted dates for each batch.

 whole oats: You can use any kind of granola.
-To make this gluten-free diet friendly use gluten free oats.
+To make this gluten-free diet friendly, use gluten-free oats.

 Equipment

-• A rolling pin and ziplock bag will do the job.
+• A rolling pin and a ziplock bag will do the job.
 But a food processor or a chopper can make it better and easier.

 • A square pan for uniform-sized pieces